 I love making things from paper, and paper flowers are one of my favourites!
 Who says you can’t decorate with flowers for Fall?

-The flowers on this wreath are similar to our cupcake case flowers which we turned into a Spring garland one year, only these ones are made from construction paper and have pretty quilled paper centres.
+The flowers on this wreath are similar to our cupcake case flowers which we turned into a Spring garland, only these ones are made from construction paper and have pretty quilled paper centres.

 Lets get started…